5 Feature Flag Best Practices to Apply Today

 Before we delve deeper into the best practices for feature flags, let’s quickly refresh on what feature flags are.
-Feature flags also termed as feature toggles, feature switches, or feature flips are a way to enable or disable a product’s functionality without the need to change any code.
-It is used extensively by high-performing software engineering teams like Facebook.
+Feature flags—also termed feature toggles, feature switches, or feature flippers—are a way to enable or disable a product’s functionality without the need to change any code.
+They are used extensively by high-performing software engineering teams like Meta and eBay.

-Feature toggles are not something new, Flickr was using them in 2009.
+Feature toggles are not something new; Flickr was using them in 2009.
 Thus, feature flags have helped amazing software engineering teams for easily more than a decade now.
 Feature flags not only help you test on production unlocking continuous delivery but also enable catching bugs in production before the code is served to 100% of your customers.
-Feature flags bring the philosophy of deployment is not a release into practice.
+Feature flags bring the philosophy of decoupling deploy and release (and realising that deployment is not a release) into practice.

 Similar to security, feature flags and code deployment should be planned early on when the task is written or ready to be developed.
 If the feature flag is layered in as an afterthought in the software development process it will not be as effective.
 How to slice the release and what feature flags will be used in each stage should be pre-planned rather than left for the last minute.

-2. Name feature flags consistently, use tags efficiently
+2. Name feature flags consistently and use tags efficiently

-As Phil Karlton said, “There are only two hard things in Computer Science: cache invalidation and naming things.”.
-Surely naming feature flags is also not an easy task.
-The trick here is to be consistent and have appropriate naming conventions in place for your feature flags.
+As Phil Karlton said, “There are only two hard things in Computer Science: cache invalidation and naming things.”
+Naming feature flags is not an easy task, and things can get convoluted quickly.
+The trick is to be consistent and have appropriate naming conventions in place for your feature flags.
 For instance, a feature flag that indicates if a feature is available or not must always end with `_enabled` like `fb_ads_enabled`.

 The next important distinction to make here is the existence of “temporary” feature flags.
 These types of feature flags should have a way to be identified.
 One of the easiest ways to do it is to prepend the name with the word `temp`.
 Naming feature flags well helps save yourself and others in your organization a lot of headache and will always be a best practice for feature flags.